dhoer/choco-selenium/TESTING.md

 ## Running

-Startup Vagrant Windows 2012r2 server and provision it, then reload to start the Selenium Grid service:
+Startup Vagrant Windows 2012r2 server, provision it, then reload to start the Selenium Grid service:

 ```